The Late Nathan Shamuyarira

 In 2004 Shamuyarira played a crucial role in the establishment of the Zimbabwe Automotive Accident Fund whose aim was to cater for children whose parents will have been victims of road traffic accidents.
 The trust provided and is still providing basic necessities to these children.

-Although Shamuyarira has been generally viewed as a modest politician who strove to live a life without being corrupt and void of being involved and or linked to controversial issues, in October 2006 he was pinned for making a scathing statement supporting the alleged state's intervention and or organisation of the Gukurahundi massacres.
+Although Shamuyarira has been generally viewed as a modest politician who strove to live a life without being corrupt and avoid involvement or links to controversial issues, in October 2006 he was pinned for making a scathing statement supporting the alleged state's intervention and/or organisation of the Gukurahundi massacres.
 It was reported that Shamuyarira stated that it was wrong for Mugabe to apologise to the masses as it was a necessary evil implemented to restore order as well as to protect people.
 Shamuyarira however argued that people failed to contextualise his statement.

 In September 2009, Shamuyarira was also implicated as being central in organising the devastating arson which resulted in the attack of Ben Freeth at his Mount Camel Farm.
 It was reported that Lovemore Madangoda who was referred to as Shamuyarira's hatchet man had been causing havoc at the farm claiming to be the farm manager.
 Prior to the attack on Mount Camel Farm, it was also reported that the same mafia which terrorised Freeth and his family had also terrorised Angela and Mike Campbell, Freeth's in-laws.